oleander/u701/README.md

 4. The iPhone receives the remapped BLE event.

 The ESP32 functions both as a BLE host and server.

-## Features

-- **Direct Button Mapping**: Facilitates direct mapping of buttons to HID events, such as Play/Pause.
-- **Meta Key Combinations**: Utilizes red buttons on the Terrain Command as meta keys for triggering complex events.
-- **iOS Shortcuts Integration**: Enables triggering of iOS shortcuts through BLE events for advanced functionality.

 ## Terrain Command Button Layout